Ōtomo clan (immigrant): Modern analysis and accounts

-In recent years, the claims made in ancient accounts are deemed unreliable and unplausible by modern Japanese historians, which makes the Ōtomo clan and its origin stories difficult to accept at face value.
+In recent years, the claims made in ancient accounts are deemed unreliable and implausible by modern Japanese historians, which makes the Ōtomo clan and its origin stories difficult to accept at face value.

 On the other hand, through the discovery of historical evidence as well as religious evidence, historians point to Silla as the true kingdom of origin for the clan.

 Historical inaccuracy

 The earliest record of Ōtomo clan and its founder, Mantoku no Omi, is believed to be a self-proclamation made by immigrants who moved to Japan from Korea.

 Similar practice can be found again during the Heian period while compiling the Shinsen Shōjiroku where the descendants added the claim of Mantoku no Omi, an already self-proclaimed founder, being a descendant of Emperor Gaozu of Han.
 These aggrandization and embellishment of certain clans and their supposed ancestors were common during the Heian period and are heavily criticized by modern Japanese historians today (see controversy surrounding the Shinsen Shōjiroku).

 This problem was further exacerbated by the Sakanoue clan claiming that the Ōtomo clan was originally from Achi no Omi, who was recorded as an individual from Paekche originally, but was added later to be a descendant of Emperor Ling of Han in the Shinsen Shōjiroku.
-On top of that, it is said that the Yamatonoaya clan claimed Emperor Xian of Han as Achi no Omi's ancestor in said Shinsen Shōjiroku, making five distinct claims (Goguryeo=Mantoku no Omi; Gaozu of Han=Mantoku no Omi; Paekche=Achi no Omi; Ling of Han=Achi no Omi; Xian of Han=Achi no Omi) as possible origins for the Ōtomo clan.
+On top of that, it is said that the Yamato no Aya clan claimed Emperor Xian of Han as Achi no Omi's ancestor in said Shinsen Shōjiroku, making five distinct claims (Goguryeo=Mantoku no Omi; Gaozu of Han=Mantoku no Omi; Paekche=Achi no Omi; Ling of Han=Achi no Omi; Xian of Han=Achi no Omi) as possible origins for the Ōtomo clan.
 In essence, the conflicting arguments make their legitimacy questionable for modern historians.

 In fact, the Ōtomo clan shares much similarities with a fellow clan of speculated Silla origins, the Hata clan.
 The Hata, a family said to have originally come from Paekche, also self-proclaimed their founder as Yuzuki no Kimi, an individual who at first had no ties with the Hata clan.
 It was only when they added the claim during the compilation of the Shinsen Shōjiroku this was first mentioned, while also claiming that Yuzuki no Kim was a descendant of Emperor Qin of China.
 However in actuality, recent studies have shown that the clan was originally from Silla, and therefore, it is likely that the Ōtomo clan is probably the same.